codesynthesis-com/odb/README.md

 bdep init @pgsql -d libodb -d libodb-pgsql -d odb-tests ?sys:libpq { @host }+ ?sys:psql/* bdep init @mysql -d libodb -d libodb-mysql -d odb-tests ?sys:libmysqlclient { @host }+ ?sys:mysql-client/*
 ```

+Note that the client libraries and tools for Oracle and Microsoft SQL Server
+are supposed to be system-installed.

 You can also create a target configuration for testing multi-database
 support.
 For example: